 Though many of the laws and policies that govern our lives are crafted in state capitals or in Washington, D.C., our local governments bear much of the responsibility for turning laws into reality.
 Local government, too, is often the most easily influenced by citizens, but aging administrative, electoral, and participatory structures limit citizens from engaging fully in the political process.
 As our communities grow and evolve, we believe community members themselves should guide that evolution.

 That’s why the Jefferson Center, Professor David Schultz at Hamline University, and digital engagement firm ForgeWorks are leading the Minnesota Citizens Assembly Project (MNCAP).
 MNCAP will engage citizens to assess potential reforms to the administrative, electoral, and participatory structures of local government in three Minnesota communities in 2017, starting in Red Wing in June.

 A Citizens Assembly serves as a microcosm of the community, randomly selected to reflect the demographic and political breakdown of the community.
-Over the course of eight days, selected citizens will learn about their local government and others around the country, discuss their corresponding advantages and disadvantages, identify the values underpinning their view of a successful local government, and explore and recommend opportunities to ensure their local government reflects these values.
+Over the course of eight days, selected citizens will learn about their local government and others around the country, discuss corresponding advantages and disadvantages, identify the values underpinning their view of good local government, and explore and recommend opportunities to ensure their local government reflects these values.

 Support for this project comes from the Joyce Foundation and the William and Flora Hewlett Foundation.